AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/hotfix-for-exposed-customer-group-segments-promo-rules-information.md

         }
         ```

-    1. Validate segments applied to a cart:
+    1. Validate the segments applied to a cart:

         ```
         query {